colorful houses things to do in Ireland

 If hosteling is not for you, there are other moderately-priced hotels and B&Bs in the city that you should consider, including the Temple Bar Inn, the Leeson Lodge, the Marilyn Mansion, the Dergvale Hotel, Harvey’s Guesthouse, the Tipperary House, and Highfield House.

-Check out this blog post for more information on the other Dublin accommodation choices available.
+Check out this blog post for information on some of the city's more popular hotels.

 irelandonabudget.com